na-na-hi/renget/archive/SillyNAIGuide.md

 3. Get Persistent API Token, copy it.
 You can always get a new one if you fuck it up somehow, just delete the one before.
 4. Go to API tab on Silly, select NovelAI, and then paste the key in its entirety there.

 After you've done all that, you should be able to choose which model to use, and what tier you're on.
-Now, you have the NovelAI API key to play with.
-However, if you want more than barebones replies/shit replies where Kayra replies for you.  **Allegedly, if you're not on the Opus tier, the API may be different, but I can't say for sure since I went for Opus immediately.**
+Now, you have the NovelAI API key to play with.  **Allegedly, if you're not on the Opus tier, the API may be different, but I can't say for sure since I went for Opus immediately.**

 ***